tonioseiler/museum-plus-for-craft-cms/README.md

 ## Requirements

-This plugin requires Craft CMS 4.7 or later.
+This plugin requires Craft CMS 4.7 or later and php 8.1 or later.

 ## Installation